-The doctor looked at the Xrays of my shoulder and knee, then at the CT Scan results of my back (each an exacerbation of a singular recent event), then he looked at my medical history (past scan results).
+The doctor looked at the X-rays of my shoulder and knee, then at the MRI results for my back (each an exacerbation of a singular recent event), then he looked at my medical history (past scan results).

-“I’d ask if you were a football player but your body’s damage is EVERYWHERE!” he remarked jokingly.
+“I want to ask if you were a football player because your body’s damage is EVERYWHERE!” he remarked jokingly.

-“Well,” I replied, “I’d love to say that my friends and I were the inspiration for the movie “Jack-Ass”, but I think people would never admit that we did, what we did for fear of going to jail for past pranks and crimes!”
+“Well,” I replied, “I’d love to say that my friends and I were the inspiration for the movie “Jack-Ass”, but I think people would never admit what we did for fear of jail time for past pranks and crimes!”